xSurden/simply-web/README.md

 ```

 # Disclaimers
-This framework is super simple, while not on the same level as Laravel, it is quite educational to get a deeper understanding of how PHP works, with database handling and much more.
-Feel free to look around, edit anything you like and make your own.
+This framework is not production ready or is ready for any production releases of software.

-We are not responsible for any data leaks or damages as this is not production ready.
+If you are happy to use this framework due to lower overheads and faster - more native execution times, you can, however we are not responsible for any vulnerabilities as this is an educational framework and should not be handling sensitive information.
+You have been warned.